 • Climb the concealed staircase to the right of Segovia’s UNESCO-listed aqueduct for a different perspective on this feat of engineering

-• The Alcazar, apparently Walt Disney’s architectural inspiration when creating Cinderella’s castle
+• Visit The Alcazar, apparently Walt Disney’s architectural inspiration when creating Cinderella’s castle

 After the chaos of Madrid, Toledo is a salve.
 The town’s mix of old-world charm, literary heritage and multicultural influences makes it one of my favourite places in all of Spain.
 If you’re moving southwards, Toledo is the first place where you can see, hear and smell the Middle Eastern culture that becomes more and more pronounced the further south you go.
 We had a wonderful introduction to Syrian and Turkish food in Toledo, which became our go-to cuisine for the remainder of our trip.

-• Syrian food and steaming mint tea at Posada El Cristo de la Luz
+• Fall in love with Syrian food at Posada El Cristo de la Luz

-• A sampler box of marzipan sweets from Santo Tome
+• Down a sampler box of marzipan sweets from Santo Tome

 Spain’s third-largest city, Valencia has all the charm of Barcelona and all the amenities of Madrid with a laid back, beach-town feel.
 This is the While we weren’t all that impressed with the City of Arts and Sciences, we loved cycling through the elongated parkland that runs through the heart of the city.
 If you’re an outdoorsy type, you’ll adore Valencia.